Kitti-phoom/SE202_-622115004-/README.md

     <h1>About me</h1>
     <div>
         <h2>
-            <p> My name is Natthamate Phantajaruphong.
-My Student ID is xxxxxxxx.
-My friends calls me PP. I'm 21 years old now and currently study in
+            <p> My name is Kittiphoom Piswai.
+My Student ID is 622115004.
+My friends calls me Phoom.
+I'm 19 years old now and currently study in
-                third year at Faculty of Engineering majored in Mechanical Engineering.
-The reasons I choose to study mechanical engineering is I like to learn about the machinary like, how they works or how do we create or design the machine.
-Plus I want to work in an automotive or aviation field so, mechanical engineering really suits me.
+                first year at Collage of art, media and technology in Software Engineering.
+The reasons I choose to study software engineering is I like to learn about the software programming like, how they works or how do we create or design the code and web UI.
+Plus I want to work in an office so, software engineering really suits me.
         </h2>
         </p>